Single Image Estimation of Cell Migration Direction by Deep Circular Regression: Method

-For the angle direction encoding we define two loss functions together with their quadratic variants to compare the network output and ground truth:
+{\bf Loss functions.} For angle direction encoding, we define two loss functions, along with their quadratic variants, to compare the network's output and the ground truth:

-The loss functions (\ref{eq_loss_cyclic}) and (\ref{eq_loss_cyclic2}) take the circular nature of direction data into account and are thus expected to perform better than the two in (\ref{eq_loss_linear}).
-In addition, we define another loss function that is also cycle-sensitive:
+The loss functions (\ref{eq_loss_cyclic}) and (\ref{eq_loss_cos}) account for the circular nature of direction data, making them expected to perform better than the linear loss functions in (\ref{eq_loss_linear}).
+The loss function (\ref{eq_loss_cos}) has a mathematical interpretation as the maximum likelihood estimation for circular data, based on the von Mises distribution (see \cite{Bruns2024} for the derivation).

-For the circle direction encoding we define two simple loss functions:
+For the circle direction encoding we define three simple loss functions:

-While all the loss functions above are easy to understand, the one in (\ref{eq_loss_cos}) has a mathematical interpretation in terms of maximum likelihood estimation.
-Given a machine learning model (CNN in our case) $\alpha=y(\vect{w}, x)$ with parameters $\vect{w}$ for predicting an angle $\alpha$ for an input cell image $x$, the uncertainty of the decision $\alpha$ can be modeled using a probability distribution, particularly the normal distribution.
-For circular data this corresponds to the von Mises distribution \cite{Lee2010,Pewsey2021}: